Mon - Friday:

 Can I receive mail?
 If so, at what address?

 Mail Services continues during the summer months for both AU students and visiting interns.
+We are unable to hold packages for interns who will be arriving at a future date.
 Detailed information on summer mail services will be available to all on campus residents at your building desk in May.

 Mail should be addressed: